chili-chips-ba/openXC7-TetriSaraj/README.md

 Switch 15 is used to free the _UART RX/TX_ lines from the microcontroller and transfer them to the new FPGA modules, _uart_rx_ and _uart_tx_.
 After turning off Switch 15, the microcontroller is reset, and the application starts with the new C code.

 To reprogram the firmware using this method, follow these steps:
+- After modifying the C program, generate a new _.hex_ file by following the procedure outlined in the _FPGA build process_ section.
 - In the Python script _program.py_, set the ComPort for the FPGA board.
   If you are using Linux use: `ComPort = serial.Serial('/dev/ttyUSBx') `.
   If you are using Windows use: `ComPort = serial.Serial('COMx')`
 - Launch the Command Line Interface and set the current directory to: _/openXC7-TetriSaraj-main/sw_
 - Type: `python program.py`
+- Wait until the reprogramming process is completed, indicated by the "END" output in the terminal.
 - Turn off switch 15.

 After this procedure, the new C program will be loaded into the RAM and ready for use.